deathworlders/online/content/books/deathworlders/chapter-73-the-noose.md

 “So I guess we secretly traffick in the same circles, huh?”

 “Yeah.”
-Julian sat down, in a swivel chair that looked like it was built for a sumo wrestler.
+Julian sat down in a swivel chair that looked like it was built for a sumo wrestler, which nonetheless creaked stoically under his weight.
 “I’m an ambassador nowadays.
 Erebor is part of the standard brief for those of us with an interstellar portfolio…And so is the Entity.
 Freaked me the fuck out when I learned about it.”

 “Shit yeah, dude.”
 Lewis agreed, flopping down into the comfy armchair opposite.
 “Fuckin’ thing’s wrong in every kinda way, but it’s on our side.”